dvanvu02/vehicle-management-system/README.md

 ## 📌 Overview
 - A console-based application for managing vehicles in a showroom.
 - Supports two types of vehicles: **Car** and **Motorbike**.
-- Developed as part of a university assignment to practice **Java OOP, DSA, and File I/O**.
+- Developed as part of a university assignment to practice **Java, OOP, DSA, and File I/O**.
 ## 🚀 Features
 - Add new vehicle (Car or Motorbike) with validation.
 - Update vehicle details by ID.